djalbat/tigger/README.md

 }
 ```

-Usage of the utility functions for issues and comments that make `POST` requests should again all follow along similar lines.
+Usage of the utility functions for issues and comments that make `POST` and `PATCH` requests should again all follow along similar lines.
 They take `repository`, `userAgent`, `gitHubAccessToken` and `callback` arguments, amongst possibly others.
 The callback should again be a function accepting `error` and `json` arguments:

 ```
 function createIssueOperation(next, done, context) {